 Maddi Brenner is the Outreach and Reference Librarian for the Business Library.
-In her role, she fosters collaboration and engagement with students and faculty to promote awareness and support of library resources.
-Her research interests explore themes in inclusive teaching, outreach, accessible learning environments and library history.
+In her role, she fosters collaboration and engagement with students and faculty to promote library resources.
+She is passionate about bridging gaps between information knowledge, libraries and accessible learning environments.
+Her research interests explore information in society and how information institutions are perceived through both a historical and/or contemporary lens.

 Anderson, A. M., Phillips, A. L., & Brenner, M. (2022).
 Meeting Them Where They Are: Online LIS Students and Mental Health Supports.
 The Library Quarterly (Chicago), 92(4), 379–387.